mayalenE/evocraftsearch/README.md

 ## addict.Dict

 Class which implements a dictionary that provides attribute-style access.
-This class is used to implement configurations of all morphosearch classes, typically initialized in the class `__init__` function with:
+This class is used to implement configurations of all evocraftsearch classes, typically initialized in the class `__init__` function with:

 ```